 The Yeti, once better known as the Abominable Snowman, is a mysterious bipedal creature said to live in the mountains of Asia.
 It sometimes leaves tracks in snow, but is also said to dwell below the Himalayan snow line.
-Despite dozens of expeditions into the remote mountain regions of Russia, China, and Nepal, the existence of the Yeti remains unproven.
+Despite dozens of expeditions into the remote mountain regions of Russia, China and Nepal, the existence of the Yeti remains unproven.

 History of the Yeti

 In her book "Still Living?
 Yeti, Sasquatch, and the Neanderthal Enigma (opens in new tab)" (1983, Thames and Hudson), researcher Myra Shackley offers the following description, reported by two hikers in 1942 who saw "two black specks moving across the snow about a quarter mile below them."
-Despite this significant distance, they offered the following very detailed description: "The height was not much less than eight feet ... the heads were described as 'squarish and the ears must lie close to the skull because there was no projection from the silhouette against the snow.
+Despite this significant distance, they offered the following very detailed description: "The height was not much less than eight feet ... the heads were described as 'squarish' and the ears must lie close to the skull because there was no projection from the silhouette against the snow.
 The shoulders sloped sharply down to a powerful chest ... covered by reddish brown hair which formed a close body fur mixed with long straight hairs hanging downward."
 Another person saw a creature "about the size and build of a small man, the head covered with long hair but the face and chest not very hairy at all.
 Reddish-brown in color and bipedal, it was busy grubbing up roots and occasionally emitted a loud high-pitched cry."

-In March 1986, Anthony Wooldridge, a hiker in the Himalayas, saw what he thought was a Yeti standing in the snow near a ridge about 500 feet away.
+In March 1986, Anthony Wooldridge, a hiker in the Himalayas, saw what he thought was a Yeti standing in the snow near a ridge about 500 feet (152 meters) away.
 It didn't move or make noise, but Wooldridge saw odd tracks in the snow that seemed to lead toward the figure.
 He took two photographs of the creature, which were later analyzed and proven genuine.

 Many in the Bigfoot community seized upon the photos as clear evidence of a Yeti, including John Napier (opens in new tab), an anatomist and anthropologist who had served as the Smithsonian Institution's director of primate biology.
 Many considered it unlikely Wooldridge could have made a mistake because of his extensive hiking experience in the region.
 The following year, researchers returned to where Wooldridge had taken the photos and discovered that he had simply seen a dark rock outcropping that looked vertical from his position.
 It was all a mistake — much to the embarrassment of some Yeti believers.